NewcastleRSE/microEMG-software/README.md

 ### Installation

-First install poetry in your Python environment:
+After ensuring you have the project frameworks installed (PySide6, Python 3.11+), install poetry in your Python environment:

 Using pip:
 ```